Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Endpoint Security/Core Windows Processes.md

 The details tab can be sorted by PID to fully sort everything.

 <h3> System </h3>
-The system pid is 4.
+The system pid is always 4.